 Mara Sfara is a representational painter and a contemporary sculptor, multi sensory kinetic artist and artistic jeweler.
+Artwork is Sfara’s medium for storytelling.
 Her kinetic sculptures blend traditional artwork with new media creating her own unique fantasy worlds.
-Sfara’s whimsical Greek mythological bronze sculptures convey a range of moods, humor, and attitudes with which her audience can readily identify.
+Sfara’s lucite and gemstones sculptures are unique treasures.
+Her whimsical Greek mythological bronze sculptures convey a range of moods, humor, and attitudes with which her audience can readily identify.

 Her positive nature is reflected in her art, in her use of beautiful colors, objects and quixotic, idyllic serene landscapes.
 Sfara’s works tell stories of human relationships to the self, others and the universe.
 She studied English, Film Criticism and Fine Arts at the undergraduate level and obtained her Master’s in Art from New York University.